- All Articles

 Adapt or die.
 Charles Darwin is best known for his contributions to the science of evolution and even though his most coveted piece of work On the Origin of Species was published over 150 years ago, the hypothesis is still very much relevant in today’s fast-paced economy.

-In order to survive today, organisations must react quickly to changing market dynamics as well as keep in line with the pace of digital and technological transformation.
+In order to survive today, organisations must react quickly to a raft of rapidly changing market dynamics as well as staying ahead of the increasing pace of digital and technological transformation.

-For the CFO, this has far-reaching implications, particularly around the responsiveness of decision support to changes to market conditions.
-The contemporary Finance department is very much about looking forward and delivering value-add service to the organisation.
-In order to keep up, the decision support tools employed on a day-to-day basis need to be flexible.
+For the CFO and finance team, this has far-reaching implications, particularly in terms of delivery of quality and timely decision support information in response to changing market conditions.
+The fundamental requirement of the contemporary Finance department is very much about looking forward and delivering value-add service to the organisation.
+In order to keep up, the decision support tools employed on a day-to-day basis need to be flexible and dynamic.

 1. GENERATING QUICK BUDGET ITERATIONS WITH CONFIDENCE